vinceallenvince/FloraJS/README.markdown

 #### Sensors and Stimuli

-Agents can carry an unlimited amount of Sensors that react to Flora's Stimulus objects.
-The following Stimulus objects are available:
+Agents can carry an unlimited amount of Sensors that react to Flora's Stimulus types.
+The following Stimulus types are available:

 * Cold
 * Heat